amitofsk/dandy/docs/Dandy.md

 <br><br>
 All of these steps can be implemented using existing open software, but some steps are easier than others.
 For example, Arduino makes writing the microcontroller software easy, and Tkinter and Qt are user-friendly libraries for writing GUIs.
 Where are the challenges in writing the software?
 First, the code for the microcontroller and the code for the GUI on the laptop are typically written in different languages.
 Multiple languages are not a problem for an experienced coder, but they are an obstacle for a novice or a hobbyist.
 Second, libraries for writing GUI software typically have reusable widgets like buttons and sliders, but they don't have ones made specifically for handling inputs from analog sensors.
 Third, the software on the laptop has to both continually read from the sensors and continually update the GUI.
 These should appear to the user to happen simultaneously, without either task blocking the other.
 <br><br>
 This project addresses all of these challenges.
 The goal of this project is not to show a new application of a sensor.
-Instead, it is to make writing software for this typical setup easier.
+Instead, it is to simplify writing software for this typical setup easier.
 ![Overview Diagram](./docPics/OverviewDiagram.png)